marcelpatrick/IsaacSim-IsaacLab-installation-for-Windows-Easy-Tutorial/README.md

 - Do not use WSL for Isaac Sim/Isaac Lab.
 Run everything in Windows Terminal or PowerShell.
 - Use Python 3.11 for Isaac Sim 5.x.
 Other versions will fail.

--> Steps below mirror the official guide and add Windows‑specific checks.
-(Isaac Sim: https://isaac-sim.github.io/IsaacLab/main/source/setup/installation/pip_installation.html)
+-> This tutorial is inspired by the official tutorial (Isaac Sim: https://isaac-sim.github.io/IsaacLab/main/source/setup/installation/pip_installation.html) but explain all the steps in a more beginner-friendly way.

 ## Step 0 — Verify your GPU and driver
 - Why: Isaac Sim 5.1 was tested on Windows driver 580.88.
 Older drivers can fail or disable RTX features.